The Enchanted Lake

 The score of The Enchanted Lake calls for 3 flutes, 2 oboes, 2 clarinets, 2 bassoons, 4 horns, timpani, bass drum, celesta, harp, and strings (first and second violins, violas, cellos, and double basses).

-Like most Russian composers just before and after 1900, Anatoly Liadov fell deeply under the spell of the German Richard Wagner (1813-1883).
-Liadov encountered Wagner’s operas early on through his father Konstantin Liadov, a conductor at St. Petersburg’s Mariinsky Theater, who led the first Wagner opera to be staged in Russia—Lohengrin—in 1868, when Anatoly was 13.
+While writing The Enchanted Lake, Liadov had fallen deeply under the spell of Richard Wagner (1813-83).
+Liadov encountered Wagner’s operas early on, through his father Konstantin Liadov, a conductor at St. Petersburg’s Mariinsky Theater, who led the first Wagner opera to be staged in Russia — Lohengrin — in 1868, when Anatoly was 13.
 From various accounts we know that Anatoly, a mischievous theater brat, used to spend his free time as a teenager roaming around backstage and in the boxes, “where he had unrestricted access.”

-Anatoly’s teacher at St. Petersburg Conservatory, Nikolai Rimsky-Korsakov (1844-1908), who became Liadov’s intimate friend, colleague, and lifelong mentor, was also a passionate Wagnerian.
-When Wagner’s Ring Cycle was performed to sold-out audiences in Russia for the first time in 1889, Rimsky sat in at every single rehearsal, “following them score in hand.”
+Anatoly’s teacher at St. Petersburg Conservatory, Nikolai Rimsky-Korsakov (1844-1908), was also a passionate Wagnerian.
 Rimsky took Wagner as a model for his last opera, The Legend of the Invisible City of Kitezh and the Maiden Fevronia, sometimes called the “Russian Parsifal.”
-Set in a bucolic magical wilderness near a fantastical shape-shifting lake in the “summer of the 6751st year of the creation of the world,” Kitezh blends Christian beliefs with nature worship and pantheism in a thoroughly Wagnerian dramatic and musical style.
-Rimsky said he wanted the orchestration to sound “à la Tristan,” but with a distinct Russian flavor.
-Kitezh was first staged in St. Petersburg in 1907, one year before Liadov began work on his The Enchanted Lake, the most Wagnerian of his few orchestral works.
+Kitezh was first staged in St. Petersburg in 1907, one year before Liadov began work on The Enchanted Lake.

 Set in a sedate 12/8 meter and at low dynamic levels throughout, the score opens with all the instruments (except timpani and harp) muted.
 The strings divide into nine different parts, sounding a deep D-flat major chord that resonates low and high, as if between the glimmering surface of a lake and its murky depths.
-Short figures from the harp, celesta, and flutes poke through the darkness, like sunbeams (or moonbeams?).
-Fragments of a melody emerge in the woodwinds, but remain unresolved.
+Short figures from the harp, celeste and flutes poke through the darkness, like sun (or moon?) beams.
+Fragments of a melody emerge in the woodwinds but remain unresolved.
 The harmony sways between chords of major and minor thirds, while in the distance we hear forest bird calls.
-In this impressionistic and dreamy miniature, Liadov achieves a hypnotic effect of timelessness, serenity, and fantastic enchantment.
+In this impressionistic and dreamy miniature, Liadov achieves a hypnotic effect of timelessness, serenity and fantastic enchantment.

 Harlow Robinson